 · One Equity Partners acquired Walki Group in 2018

-· Plastiroll in Ylöjärvi, Finland was aquired 2019 – today our Walki Ylöjärvi plant
+· Plastiroll in Ylöjärvi, Finland was acquired 2019 – today our Walki Ylöjärvi plant

 The name Walki is closely linked to our history.
 In fact, it goes back to the first paper industry in the town of Valkeakoski, Finland, where Walki still has operations.
 Here the Walkiakoski paper plant was founded in 1873, the plant name then spelled in accordance with local pronunciation.
 The name “Walki" was first used for the kraft paper products of the plant, and later, in honour of the 100th anniversary of the plant, the owner Yhtyneet Paperitehtaat (now UPM) extended the use of “Walki" to be included in all its product names.